 What makes BA Fashion Buying and Merchandising unique?

 Our course gives a fantastic insight into the global fashion market, offering our students the skills for the every evolving buying and merchandising world.
 We focus on the importance of developing fashion awareness and business acumen through the analysis of buying and merchandising practice in both established, and new and emerging organisations.
 With retail evolving so rapidly, students are equipped with extensive knowledge in supply chain, sustainability, product development, range planning and product analysis which allow them to enter the industry well prepared for working life.

 Tell us about what you teach on this course

 I am fully committed to the students across all year groups to ensure they are supported throughout their journey with us.
-My background lies in product development and buying, which I draw on for our first year students, however, my 6 years of academic practice allows me to lead on our Final Major Project in year 3, ensuring the students have the correct level of statistical data analysis, finance and industry knowledge to deliver a well-rounded final submission.
+My background lies in product development and buying, which I draw on across the year groups, however, my 7 years of academic practice allows me to lead on our Final Major Project in year 3, ensuring the students have the optimum level of knowledge to deliver a well-rounded final submission.